-As a design motif, the hibiscus flower has a more complex shape and texture, well suiting it as an international symbol of beauty that comes alive when expressed in Thom's handmade, hand engraved Hawai'ian rings, bangles and pendants in 14k gold, sterling silver - even platinum.
+As a design motif, the hibiscus flower has a more complex shape and texture, well suiting it to be an international symbol of beauty that comes alive when expressed in Thom's handmade, hand engraved Hawai'ian rings, bangles and pendants in 14k gold, sterling silver - even platinum.

 Do we hear wedding bells?
-Hawai'ian scroll work is swirls and lines intermixed with organic shapes, symbols, scripted names or meaningful words that encircle and embellish Thom’s rings, bangles bracelets, pendants and more in intricate circles of life and love.
+Hawai'ian scroll work is swirls and lines intermixed with organic shapes, symbols, scripted names or meaningful words that encircle Thom’s rings, bangles bracelets and pendants in intricate patterns of life and love.
 Designs can be partially or completely customized to create deeply personal messages in 14k gold, sterling silver or platinum.
 Thom & company will take your special day to heart and design something that's truly yours.

 Maile, the lustrous, fragrant jungle vine with its strong association with Laka goddess of Hawai’ian hula, was a symbol of royalty in ancient times.
-Beautiful arrangements of maile leaves draped over the shoulders of honorees remain a common sight in Hawai’i at weddings, graduations, and other significant life events.
-The unmistakable maile pattern makes a lovely statement of bestowed honor and respect on Thom's handcrafted Hawai'ian jewelry, be it a ring, hoop bangle, tie clip or men's cuff bangle.
+Beautiful arrangements of maile leaves draped over the shoulders of honorees remain a common sight at Hawai’i weddings, graduations, and other significant life events.
+The unmistakable maile pattern makes a lovely statement of bestowed honor and respect on Thom's handcrafted Hawai'ian jewelry.

 Centuries ago, surfing was an activity reserved for ali’i, or, Hawai’ian royalty.
 The exhilaration and kinship felt by the original wave riders in pulsing beat of Earth’s lifeblood – the sea – was a deeply spiritual observance.

-It is not by coincidence that a surfboard skeg – the device that allows surfers to steer their craft – resembles a shark’s fin.
-Like honu, Mano the shark is considered aumakua or a guardian spirit in Hawai’i.
-Legend has it that it was Mano who first guided ancient Polynesians to the Hawai’ian islands.
-Whether one’s preferred interpretation is skeg or shark’s fin, it remains a symbol of guidance and destiny.
-Thom's hand engraved pendants in solid silver with tapa enamel accents make wonderful gifts or personal adornments for wave riders everywhere.
+It is not by coincidence that the surfboard skeg – the device that allows surfers to steer their craft – resembles a shark’s fin.
+Like honu, mano the shark is considered aumakua or a guardian spirit in Hawai’i.
+Legend has it that it was mano who first guided ancient Polynesians to the Hawai’ian islands.
+Whether one’s preferred interpretation is skeg or shark’s fin, the design remains a symbol of guidance and destiny.
+Thom's hand engraved pendants in solid silver or gold with tapa enamel accents make wonderful gifts or personal adornments for wave riders everywhere.

 Often seen adorning the heads, hands and ankles of hula practitioners, beautiful ohia lehua are steeped in Hawai’ian history.
 Due perhaps to their place in legend, fiery appearance – or both – the unique blossoms are associated with Laka, goddess of hula and Pele, the famed volcano goddess.
 Indeed, ohia lehua are among the first plants to thrive in areas touched by Pele.
 The feather-like details of Thom’s lehua designs gently flow in soft, organic waves.
 A bangle or pendant in 14k gold or precious silver makes a fitting gift the hula practitioner or admirer in your life.